 Environmental Violation definition

-Environmental Violation means any activity, occurrence or condition that violates or results in non-compliance with any Environmental Law in any Material respect.
+Environmental Violation means an activity, occurrence or condition that violates or results in non-compliance with or liability under any Environmental Laws or Environmental Permits.

 Environmental Violation means any activity, occurrence or condition that violates or threatens (if the threat requires remediation under any Environmental Law and is not remediated during any grace period allowed under such Environmental Law) to violate or results in or threatens (if the threat requires remediation under any Environmental Law and is not remediated during any grace period allowed under such Environmental Law) to result in noncompliance with any Environmental Law.